GlorieZhang/gloriezhang.github.io/_pages/about.md

 I am currently a full-time research assistant in the Future Laboratory at Tsinghua University, with an interdisciplinary background.
 I hold a Master’s degree in Design from [Beihang University](https://ev.buaa.edu.cn/) and a Bachelor’s degree in Physics from [Heilongjiang University](https://www.hlju.edu.cn/).
 I am seeking opportunities to pursue a PhD starting in 2025 now!

 I have conducted research at [Tsinghua University’s Future Laboratory](https://thfl.tsinghua.edu.cn/en/) and [Arts and Machine Creativity, Hong Kong University of Science and Technology](https://hkust.edu.hk/news/topic/arts-and-creativity), collaborated with [HUAWEI](https://www.huawei.com/en/) and [Xiaomi](https://www.mi.com/global/) on joint projects, and worked as a product manager intern at [DiDi](https://web.didiglobal.com/) and [Lenovo](https://www.lenovo.com/).
 These diverse academic and industry experiences have fueled my passion for the intersection of technology and design innovation and equipped me with strong interdisciplinary skills.
+For more details, please refer to my [CV].

 My research focuses on human-computer interaction, with particular interests in human-AI collaboration, haptic interaction, and system and user experience design.
 I am dedicated to exploring how technology can enhance user experiences and advance human-machine collaboration.

 # 📝 Publications